-^v Admitted patients who wait more than 8 hours in the ED before being admitted into hospital vii In the past 12 months.
-Note that use is underestimated in general population surveys.

-11 Lifetime risk from alcohol consumption equates to on average more than two standard drinks per day.
+^v Admitted patients who wait more than 8 hours in the ED before being admitted into hospital vi Lifetime risk from alcohol consumption equates to on average more than two standard drinks per day.
 In 2016, lifetime risk was 17%.